Whether you are moving across town, across the state, or across the country, your moving costs can quickly add up.

 By the way, it’s customary to tip professional movers about $25 each, according to Realty Times.
 Feeding them isn’t required, but pizza and sodas are usually appreciated (and all but required if you’ve dragooned friends into helping you).
 Source

-Here’s another look at what the real cost to move is.
+Here’s a look at what the real cost to move into your first apartment would be.

 Finally, if something can go wrong in a move, it usually will.
 A few things which typically end up on the unexpected costs list include: